cityofboulder/IT_GIS_PW_Floodplains/README.md

 git clone "https://github.com/jessenestler/floodplains"
 ```

-This package makes use of both the `arcgis` and `arcpy` libraries using Python 3.
-The easiest way to install and use these packages is by cloning the conda environment that ships with Pro.
-First, make sure that the path to Pro's read-only conda environment is in you system `PATH`.
-For instructions on this, visit [this tutorial](https://helpdeskgeek.com/windows-10/add-windows-path-environment-variable/).
-Once this is complete, clone the environment in the command line:
+Now, clone the `arcgispro-py3` environment in the command line:

 ```
 conda create --name floodplains_env --clone arcgispro-py3
 ```

-ArcGIS Pro 2.1+ ships with the `arcgis` API pre-installed, but you should make sure to update it.
-If you are working with earlier vesrions of Pro, [ESRI's documentation](https://developers.arcgis.com/python/guide/install-and-set-up/) is helpful:
+Enter this new conda environment and make sure to update the `arcgis` package that comes preinstalled:

 ```
 conda activate floodplains_env